goruck/nilm/README.md

 | 208 | FULLY_CONNECTED    | 2.434557    | 0.3960356    |          |
 | 209 | FULLY_CONNECTED    | 0.733557    | 9.714286     | Yes |

-Layer quantization efficacy metrics for the `transformer washingmachine` model using mode `w8_a8` are shown below.

-TBA

 #### Model Memory Footprint

 Identical to the `cnn` case, I used the [TFLite Model Benchmark Tool](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/tools/benchmark) to get the approximate RAM consumption of the TFLite `microwave` model at runtime which is shown in the table below for each relevant quantization mode as well as the TFLite model disk space.
 The other `transformer` models show similar characteristics.
 Note that the Keras model consumes about 6.02 (MB) on disk.
 You can see that there is about a three times reduction in model size due to the weights being quantized from float32 to int8 which is less than the four times reduction seen in the `cnn` case likely because there are fewer layers with weights.
-YOu can also see that the x86 TFLite runtime is more memory efficient than its aarch64 counterpart for this model.
+You can also see that the x86 TFLite runtime is more memory efficient than its aarch64 counterpart for this model.

 | Quant Mode | Disk (MB) | aarch64 RAM (MB) | x86 RAM (MB)
 | --- | --- | --- | --- |